Training Data Importers¶

 Rasa will use the policy and NLU pipeline configuration of the root project directory during training.
 Policy or NLU configurations of imported projects will be ignored.

-Equal intents, entities, slots, responses, actions and forms will be merged,
+Equal intents, entities, slots, templates, actions and forms will be merged,

 e.g. if two projects have training data for an intent